zerospiel/docs/docs/admin-adopting-clusters.md

     The output includes the current state and any conditions (for example, errors or progress updates).
 Review this information to confirm that the adoption is successful.

-## What’s Happening Behind the Scenes?
+## What's Happening Behind the Scenes?

 When you adopt a cluster, k0rdent performs several actions:
 1. It validates the credentials and configuration provided in the `ClusterDeployment` object.